Wiesner Theresa

 Short Biography

 I am a postdoctoral fellow in the NeuroCyto team at the Institute of NeuroPhysiopathology (INP) in Marseille, France.
 Here I am study the role of actin/spectrin submembrane scaffold in axonal shaft exocytosis by combining live-cell and super-resolution microscopy.
+Previously, I completed my Ph.D. in Biophotonics under the supervision of Paul De Koninck and Flavie Lavoie-Cardinal in 2021, where I was interested by the quantitative assessment of synaptic plasticity at the molecular scale with multimodal microscopy and computational tools.

 List of important publications